CUB-Computational-Tools/syllabus/docs/syallbus.md

 #### R

 Complete one or both of the following lessons.
-Both may be worth doing for the additional practice.
+Doing both is probably overkill if you're already familiar with the materials but may be worth doing (or skimming) if you'd like to get some additional practice.

 1. Swirl (interactive exercises from within R)
   - in your RStudio console, run/complete the following